 What Is Black Hat SEO?

-However, as search engines become more advanced and technically equipped to identify and tackle black hat SEO techniques, the practice seems to be slowly fading.
+However, search engines are becoming more advanced and technically equipped to identify and tackle black hat SEO techniques.

 Your website may either be penalized algorithmically or by manual action.

 This may mean anything from pushing your site to lower-ranked positions to declining organic traffic to your website entirely.

 Black Hat SEO Techniques

 While this practice has been around since the inception of the internet and SEO, most people still don’t know much about them.